A successful affiliate marketing program can add significant value to a business, offering a variety of both short-term and long-term benefits.

 Often tied directly to the budget of an affiliate program, ROAS helps a business maintain a cost-effective affiliate marketing strategy.

 ROAS is the best measure to judge whether an affiliate program is valuable, and is easily calculated by dividing revenue generated by amount spent.
-If the value of a ROAS is negative, the corresponding affiliate program is not generating a profit.
+If the value of a ROAS is negative, the corresponding affiliate program is not making a profit.
 Inherently self-funding, affiliate programs can be an attractive marketing option when executed correctly.
 This is because unlike other marketing tactics, such as buying advertising upfront,

 Benefits of a Well-Organised Affiliate Program

 Since affiliate programs are self-funding, they are a more cost-effective option than traditional advertising strategies.
-Delivering a boost in website traffic, successful affiliate programs also deliver a variety of potential customers who click on advertisements to learn more about a business’s products or services.
+Delivering a boost in website traffic, successful affiliate programs also provide a variety of potential customers who click on advertisements to learn more about a business’s products or services.

 A few specific benefits of well-organised affiliate marketing programs include: